Home

 night to the clubs or a date out on the town.

-coat of your nails in a neutral tone, such as a salmon
+the base coat of your nails in a neutral tone, such

-your nails to complement your outfit.
-Allow that coat to dry
+all of your nails to complement your outfit.
+Allow that

-– paint another coat if necessary.
-Once the nails are
+coat to dry – paint another coat if necessary.
+Once

 To save even more time, apply a clear coat to your nails